-Effective November 30, 2009, the CMR consisted of a single component: a color rating.
+Saratoga Investment Advisors normally grades all of our investments using a credit and monitoring rating system ("CMR").
+The CMR consists of a single component: a color rating.
 The color rating is based on several criteria, including financial and operating strength, probability of default, and restructuring risk.
 The color ratings are characterized as follows: (Green)-strong credit; (Yellow)-satisfactory credit; (Red)-payment default risk, in payment default and/or significant restructuring activity.